 1. Drive Around The Entire Island of Barbados

-One of the best ways to see as much of the island is renting a car and driving yourself.
-We’ve done both tours and rented a car in Barbados – hands down driving yourself is the way to go.
-Rent a car online here for the best prices, prices are much higher on the island.
+One of the best ways to see as much of the island is by renting a car and driving yourself.
+We’ve done both tours and rented a car in Barbados – hands down, driving yourself is the way to go.
+Rent a car online here for the best prices.
+Prices are much higher on the island.

-In order to get the best price book online here on Rentalcars.com Renting a car in Barbados is really easy and driving is relatively easy as well.
-Barbados drive on the left, which may sound intimidating but we have always gotten a hang of it really quick.
-Just always look both ways, right-hand turns can be tricky.
+To get the best price, book online here on Discovercars.com.
+Renting a car in Barbados is really easy, and driving is relatively easy as well.
+Barbados drive on the left, which may sound intimidating, but we have always got the hang of it really quickly.
+Just always look both ways.
+Right-hand turns can be tricky.